Sazzo/rss-feed-emitter/README.md

   Track tons of feeds and receive events for every new item published with this super RSS News Feed aggregator.
 </p>

+# USE THE OFFICIAL VERSION, THIS IS A PERSONAL VERSION.

 ## Tutorial